Azure-Samples/ms-identity-javascript-nodejs-tutorial/2-Authorization/1-call-graph/README.md

    - Select one of the available key durations (**6 months**, **12 months** or **Custom**) as per your security posture.
    - The generated key value will be displayed when you select the **Add** button.
 Copy and save the generated value for use in later steps.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+   > :warning: For enhanced security, consider using **certificates** instead of client secrets.
+See: [How to use certificates instead of secrets](./README-use-certificate.md).
 1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Select the **Add a permission** button and then:
        - Ensure that the **Microsoft APIs** tab is selected.